gerhart01/LiveCloudKd/README.md

 ## LiveCloudKd (2024)

-LiveCloudKd is tool, that allows you connect to Hyper-V guest VM with kd.exe (or WinDBG.exe and WinDBG with modern UI).
+LiveCloudKd is tool, that allows you connect to Hyper-V guest VM with kd.exe (or WinDBG and WinDBG with modern UI).

 Also you can use LiveCloudKd EXDi plugin for attaching to Hyper-V VM.

 Tool uses Hyper-V Memory Manager plugin for operations with Hyper-V memory.
 Tool has additional options in compare with LiveKd from Microsoft Sysinternals Suite:

-1. Write capabilities (you can write to Hyper-V VM in virtual and physical address space using native WinDBG commands)
+1. Write capabilities (you can write to Hyper-V VM in virtual and physical address space using native WinDBG commands or using Hvlib API)
 2. More performance
 3. Support Hyper-V VM with nested option enabled on Intel based CPU
 4. Support multilanguage OS